The beautiful Umm Al Emarat Park is a hub of family activity and has been an important central oasis for Abu Dhabi since 1982.

 What Does it Cost to Enter Umm Al Emarat Park?

 Entry to the park has crept up from just a few dirhams to now 10 AED per person over 3 years of age.
 Under 3’s and people of Determination and their career are free to enter.

-Regulars to the park will benefit from a season pass which costs giving unlimited entry to the park for 12 months
+Regulars to the park will benefit from a season pass which gives unlimited entry to the park for 12 months.

 Where can I find Umm Al Emarat Park?

-Entry and car parking is from 15th street.
-There’s ample parking but it does get surprisingly full in evenings and weekends.
+Entry and car parking are from 15th Street.
+There’s ample parking, but it does get surprisingly full in evenings and weekends.

-The park is serviced by several nearby bus routes sitting 4 blocks from the central bus station.
-You will be able to hail taxies and ride share sevrice to and from the park too.
+The park is serviced by several nearby bus routes sitting four blocks from the central bus station.
+You will be able to hail taxis and ride share service to and from the park too.